LaboratoireMecaniqueLille/crappy/docs/source/installation.rst

    venv_crappy\Scripts\python.exe -c "import crappy;print(crappy.__version__)"

 This command should return without an error and print the installed version of Crappy.
 If that is not the case, please refer to the :ref:`Troubleshooting <troubleshooting:troubleshooting>` page of the documentation.

 If you can successfully import Crappy, you can then try to run a few examples to confirm that Crappy operates as expected.
 The `examples folder
 <https://github.com/LaboratoireMecaniqueLille/crappy/tree/master/examples>`_ of
 the GitHub repository contains a wide collection of readily-runnable examples.
-To execute a test script called :file:`example.py`, run the following lines in a console :
+To execute a test script called :file:`example.py`, run the following lines in a console:

 **Without a virtual environment**